abzicht/golang-neuralnet/Readme.md

 The network is prepared to work with the MNIST dataset in CSV format (find it [here](https://pjreddie.com/projects/mnist-in-csv/)).

-The dataset contains 60,000 grayscale images (28x28 pixels) for training and 10,000 grayscale images for testing.
+The dataset contains 60,000 greyscale images (28x28 pixels) for training and 10,000 greyscale images for testing.

 [imageutil.go](imageutil.go) provides functionality to convert from CSV to PNG.
 It also provides a function for preparing custom images that are to be passed to the neural network.